 Cystinuria is a condition that is caused by the accumulation of cysteine, an amino acid that is produced in the kidneys, bladder, and ureters.
 It is a rare and inherited disease passed to the children when both the parents have the condition.

 Kidneys are important for the proper functioning of the body.
-It does the important function of flushing out toxins from the body through urine, maintaining your body’s overall fluid balance, and releasing hormones that help in bone health and regulating blood pressure.
+It does the important function of flushing out toxins and wastes from the body through urine, maintaining your body’s overall fluid balance, and releasing hormones that help in bone health and regulating blood pressure.

 Cystinuria is a condition that can occur in individuals of all age groups.